tonethar/IGME-430-Spring-2021/projects/project-1.md

 <hr>

 ## III.
 Functional Requirements (with an example)
-- Here is a (limited functionality) example of a web site/service - **jokester.bomb** - of what a possible project would look like - landing page - https://p1-430-stub-2105.herokuapp.com/
+- Here is a (limited functionality) example of a web site/service - **jokester.bomb** - of what a possible project would look like - here is the landing page --> https://p1-430-stub-2105.herokuapp.com/
 - Your site will likely have a different structure (because ideally you are not building a "Random Joke" clone) - if you have any questions about your app meeting requirements, ask in class or send me an email ASAP

   **1) Users can view a random joke via a `GET` Ajax call:**